nimroddanielmaayan/chrome-extensions/notes.md

   ServiceWorkerRegistration inside it.
 So the syntax is going to be `this.registration.everythingElse`

-## Section 3: (course section, skipped for now)
+## Section 3: (project section, skipped for now)

 ## Section 4: Data Fetching and More Chrome APIs

 ### Chrome Runtime API

-- The Chrome Runtime API can return a lot of information about the extension, and also allows us to listen to important events
+- The Chrome Runtime API can return a lot of information about the extension (like getManifest), and also allows us to listen to important events (like onStartup)

+- The onInstalled method is very useful - for example, we can use it to set default values to all variables when the extenstion is installed

 ### Chrome Context Menu API

 - This allows us to alter the context menus that the user gets when right-clicking in Chrome.
 It's a very powerful feature!

--
+- We can use the returned context menu `event` to get access to important things in an interaction event, like the text that the user highlighted before clicking

+- It's possible to create sub-menus for context menus

+### Chrome Search API

+- This API allows us to create a custom search

+- The `manifest.json` permissions it requires are "search" and "tabs"